 But yogurt is rich in healthy fats and protein, and it adds a delicious creamy flavor to your bread.

 Just be sure to purchase plain yogurt, and go with Greek if you can.
 Greek yogurt is higher in protein, and flavored yogurt is high in sugar and artificial ingredients.

 Yes, you can add vegetables to your favorite bread recipe to give it a nutritional kick.
 Most people have no issue adding fruit to their baking recipes (like the bananas in these vegan cookie dough balls), but vegetables?
 No way.
 Right?
 Wrong.

-From garlic to tomatoes, zucchini and carrots, you’ll find dozens excellent vegetable bread recipes all over the web.
-And you’ll find both traditional and grain-free versions of these breads.
+From garlic to tomatoes, zucchini, and carrots, you’ll find dozens of excellent vegetable bread recipes all over the web.
+And you’ll find both traditional and grain-free versions of these bread.

 Adding vegetables to your bread will give it a unique flavor, but getting the dough right can be tricky.
 When using vegetables with high water content, like zucchini, you’ll need to spend a little extra time removing as much moisture as possible before starting your dough.

 Salting vegetables will remove most of the water, but take care not to over salt, as yeast hates salt.
 You’ll also need to adjust the amount of flour you use in your recipe.
 As soon as you start kneading your dough, you’ll release more moisture from the vegetables.

 Don’t let this minor inconvenience dissuade you from adding your favorite veggies to your bread.
 This is a simple way to add nutrients to your favorite comfort food.